KingricharVD/Astra-Coin/documentation/STAKING.md

 To solidify network stability and to ensure that spending of a recently earned reward that may not have been 100% included into the blockchain, staking rewards (coins created by staking transaction) are unspendable for 20 blocks.
 These unspendable coins are considered to be "immature."

 ### Example
-My wallet creates a stake with 10 000 DIVI, (essentially spending 10 000 DIVI) getting back 10 000 + 456 DIVI, at this point 10 456 coins are "immature" for 20 blocks, only after that am I able to spend the coins that were used to create the Coin Stake.
+My wallet creates a stake with 10 000 Astra, (essentially spending 10 000 Astra) getting back 10 000 + 456 Astra, at this point 10 456 coins are "immature" for 20 blocks, only after that am I able to spend the coins that were used to create the Coin Stake.